kaankutan/django-qstash/README.md

 ## Motivation

+TLDR - Celery cannot be serverless.
+I want serverless "Celery" so I only pay for the apps that have attention and traffic.
+Upstash created QStash to help solve the problem of message queues in a serverless environment. django-qstash is the goldilocks that combines the functionality of Celery with the functionality of QStash all to unlock fully serverless Django.

-I have so many side projects that I use Django with -- some are from tutorials based on my work at [CFE](https://cfe.sh) and some are new businesses that haven't found much traction yet.
+I run a lot of side projects with Django.
+Some as demos for tutorials based on my work at [@codingforentrepreneurs](https://cfe.sh/github) and some are new businesses that haven't found much traction yet.

-I'd argue that all projects could benefit from using async background tasks -- such as sending emails, running reports, or updating databases.
-My side projects are no different.
+Most web apps can benefit from async background tasks such as sending emails, running reports, or updating databases.

-The problem is that running async backgrounds in a serverless environment is difficult.
+But how?

+Traditionally, I'd reach for Celery but that can get expensive really quick.
+Running a lot of Django projects can add up too -- "death by a thousand cuts" if you will.
+A server for Django, for celery worker, for celery beat scheduler, and so on.
+It adds up fast.

+I think serverless is the answer.
+Pay for what you use and scale to zero when you don't need it and scale up when you do -- all automated.

-Running Django in a serverless environment is not difficult any more thanks to Docker and the countless hosting options and services out there.
+Django can be serverless and is pretty easy to do thanks to Docker and the countless hosting options and services out there.
+Celery cannot be serverless, at least yet.

 Let's face it.
 Celery is a powerful tool to run async background tasks but it comes at a cost.
 It needs at least one server running 24/7.
+For best performance it needs 2 (one worker, one beat).
 It also needs Redis or RabbitMQ.
+Most background processes that are tied to web apps are not serverless; they have to "listen" for their next task.

 To make Django truly scale-to-zero and serverless, we need to drop Celery.